olc-digital/amanda-brookfield/src/announcement/index.md

 displayUntil: ''
 isDisabled: false
 ---
-So excited to unveil the stunning look of my new novel, 'Good Girls'.
+So excited to announce the arrival of my new novel, 'Good Girls'.

 Available to pre-order now!
-Publication date October 3rd 2019
+Publication date October 8th 2019